AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 Attack rolls are used by creatures to attempt to attack another creature.
 For the most part, they don't determine how strong an attack hits, since that is determined by damage rolls.
 Instead, attack rolls determine whether the attack hits in the first place.
 The roll is made up like so:
 _Attack Roll = d20 + attribute modifier + proficiency bonus_

-- Attribute modifier - each attack roll uses one of the seven [attributes](Attribute%20Scores.md), and the corresponding attribute's modifier is added to the attack roll.
+- Attribute modifier - each attack roll uses one of the seven [[Attribute Scores|attributes]], and the corresponding attribute's modifier is added to the attack roll.
 Weapons use Strength, though weapons with the Finesse trait can use Dexterity instead, and spell attacks use their corresponding attribute (more information in the magic section).
 - Proficiency bonus - if the creature is [[Proficiency and Downtime#Weapon Style Training|proficient with the weapon style]] (in the case of weapon attacks) or with the [[Reading a Spell Entry|magic type]] (in the case of spell attacks), the creature's [proficiency bonus](Proficiency and Downtime) is added to the attack roll.

 The DC of an attack roll is the [[Armor Rules|Armor Class (AC)]] of the defending creature.
 On a success, the attack hits, and the attacking creature proceeds to roll a damage roll.